Other books

 By Barry Burke & Ken Worpole. £5First published in 1980, this facsimile reprint tells the story of the vibrant culture of working class club life and politics which existed in Hackney in the late 19th century, providing details of club affiliations, names and addresses, lecture lists, poetry readings, outings, brass bands, bunfights and demonstrations, which made the borough ‘the most heretical…in the metropolis’.

-Buy Hackney Propaganda from www.amazon.co.uk
+Buy it here: Hackney Propaganda from www.amazon.co.uk